ExplorerAadi/ExplorerAadi/README.md

 ### My name is Aditya Raj

 - :computer: I have been building user experiences as a Frontend Engineer for 4+ years now.
 Currently at [Subskribe](https://subskribe.com)
-- 🔭 The techonologies I am proficient in includes Typescript, ReactJS, NextJS, React Native to name a few.
+- 🔭 The techonologies I am proficient in includes Typescript, React.js, Next.js, React Native to name a few.
-- 🌱 I’m currently learning Framer Motion and ThreeJS.
+- 🌱 I’m currently learning Framer Motion and Three.js.
 - 🥂 I’m looking to connect with awesome developers, designers and founders across the globe.
 - 💬 I like to talk about about Frontend Development, Startups and Anime.
+- 🎨 Visit my [portfolio](https://exploreraadi.com)
 - 📫 Connect with me on [Twitter](https://twitter.com/ExplorerAadi)
-- 🎨 Visit my [portfolio](https://exploreraadi.com)